 Our school survey data shows that 97% of our students felt connected this year.
-This is an increase of +19 points from our baseline and +7 points over our expected outcome.
+This is the same as last year and is over our expected outcome.
 This is an important metric for us, and we expect it to be higher each year.
-The 1:1 relationships students cultivate with one or more caring adults will help students feel connected.
-Additionally, 100% of the students surveyed said that they feel safe at school.
-It is very important to ensure that we are doing everything possible to provide students with time and attention to support them during their time with us.
+Connection and engagement with at least one caring adult will help students feel more connected.
+Additionally, 99% of the students surveyed said that they feel safe in our program.

-Teachers also reported that 100% are feeling safe and 100% feel connected to the school.
-We have high expectations for school safety and connection, and we intend to continue to improve our school survey responses.
+Teachers also reported that 100% feel safe and 99% feel connected to the school.
+We have high expectations for school safety and connection, and we intend to continue to build relationships for student and staff connectedness.

-Parents are encouraged to participate in their student's education as well as school activities, events, and celebrations.
-This year we had more than twice as many parents participate in our PAC and ELAC meetings.
-On the school survey, 92% said that they felt encouraged to participate this year, which is a 1-point increase from the previous year.
+Parents are encouraged to participate in their students' education as well as school activities, events, and celebrations.
+This year, we had twice as many parents participate in our PAC and ELAC meetings.
+On the school survey, 99% said that they feel engaged, which is above our expected outcome of 90%.